Kaysie D. Garcia

 • United States District Court, Eastern District of California

-Memberships and Affiliations
+Memberships & Affiliations

-• Orange County Bar Association, Construction Section
+• Member, Orange County Bar Association – Construction Section

-• Diversity Law Institute
+• Member, Diversity Law Institute

-• Trial Law Institute
+• Member, Trial Law Institute

-Awards and Recognition
+Awards & Recognition

-• Super Lawyers®, Rising Stars (Construction Litigation), 2016-present
+• Super Lawyers® Rising Stars (Construction Litigation), 2016–2024

 • CALI Excellence for the Future Award, Contracts (2007)